This article briefly explains the background of transactions to and from an XRP Ledger wallet on GateHub.

 A deposit from a Bitcoin wallet or another service to a user XRP Ledger wallet includes the following transactions:

-- The user sends BTCs to a BTC deposit address (unique for every wallet at GateHub).
+- The user sends BTC to a BTC deposit address (unique for every wallet at GateHub).

-- When the deposit is detected on the BTC network, a corresponding amount of GateHub Fifth BTCs are sent from a GateHub XRP Ledger wallet to the user’s XRP Ledger wallet address.
+- When the deposit is detected on the BTC network, a corresponding amount of GateHub Crypto BTCs are sent from a GateHub XRP Ledger wallet to the user’s XRP Ledger wallet address.

 A withdrawal from an XRP Ledger wallet to a Bitcoin address generally includes the following transactions:

-- GateHub Fifth BTCs are sent from the user’s XRP Ledger wallet to a GateHub XRP Ledger wallet (issuing address) on the XRP Ledger (formerly known as Ripple Consensus Ledger).
+- GateHub Crypto BTCs are sent from the user’s XRP Ledger wallet to a GateHub XRP Ledger wallet (issuing address) on the XRP Ledger (formerly known as Ripple Consensus Ledger).

 Other cryptocurrency deposits and withdrawals work analogously.